rakshakonanur/DL-Cardiac/README.md

    ```bash
    git pull
    ```
-4. To create meshes for the ED, ES, and undeformed ED, in the src/ folder, run:
+4. To create meshes for the ED, ES, and undefoxrmed ED, in the src/ folder, run:
 ```bash
 python3 mesh.py
 ```